-Student Intervention Team (SIT) - Clinical Internship Program
+SFSD Internships Team (SIT) - Clinical Internship Program

-The Student Intervention Team (SIT) recruits, trains and supervises a yearly cohort of approximately 40-50 graduate-level clinical interns.
+The SFSD InternshipsTeam (SIT), formerly the Student Intervention Team, recruits, trains and supervises a yearly cohort of approximately 40-50 graduate-level clinical interns.
 These emerging mental health professionals provide individual and group school-based mental health support to the San Francisco Unified School District (SFUSD).
 They are Master’s or post-Master’s level graduate students in Social Work, Marriage and Family Therapy, and Professional Clinical Counseling from prestigious universities nationwide.
 Interns have the opportunity to pursue research endeavors and can fulfill hours to earn a Pupil Personnel Service Credential.
-Many interns go on to utilize their training as SFUSD employees upon completion of their internship.
+We also provided specialized placements in specific concentration areas each year.
+Many interns go on to utilize their training as SFUSD employees or within agencies that support SFUSD students and families upon completion of their internship.

 For the most up to date information, including how to apply, please view our SIT Landing Page.

 Under the direct clinical supervision of SIT staff and in conjunction with site School Social Workers, interns counsel students experiencing emotional issues that impact learning.
 Counseling services include individual and group play and talk therapy.
 Interns serve students in general education and special education throughout the District.